 India called me home in a voice I could no longer ignore.

-Then I put my hands in the soil at Geeli Mitti in Pangot, near Nainital - the kind of place where the last mile has to be walked or taken on horseback, so you arrive unhurried.
+Then I put my hands in the soil at Geeli Mitti in Pangot, near Nainital - the kind of place where the last mile has to be walked, there is no road, so you arrive unhurried.
 The International Permaculture Design Course looked like agriculture from afar but felt like philosophy up close: water before walls, wind before windows, site before structure.
 A kitchen isn’t just a room; it’s a living system.
 The shortest path from seed to plate isn’t romance - it’s good design.
 After that, I couldn’t imagine home design without food and music in it - the everyday life forces.
 Without them, it’s interiors.
 With them, it’s living.

 Classes moved outdoors by topic.
 Some days the forest was the classroom: we carried a 60-inch screen down the trail, set it on grass beside a stream, river in our ears, contour lines on the screen, soil under our nails.
 Mornings were theory and slides; afternoons were muscle-hundreds of buckets of rocky soil to carve a terrace where scrub once held ground.